-These festive vegan Christmas Dinner recipes will make the most wonderful holiday menu!
+These festive vegan Christmas recipes will make the most wonderful holiday menu!
 Find your new favorite main dishes, roasts, side dishes, appetizers, desserts, cookies and drinks that the whole family will LOVE!

 What do vegans eat for Christmas dinner?